mayaanne/foundations/resources/writing-solutions.md

 At the beginning of each day:
 - __Ask yourself 'The Two Questions'__ and write them down:
     - __(1) What are my goals today?__ E.g. "Complete JavaScript blog challenge" or "Spend 4 hours coding"
-    - __(2) What are my challenges today?__ E.g. "To keep to the timeBox suggestions" or "To back myself and not critize myself"
+    - __(2) What are my challenges today?__ E.g. "To keep to the timeBox suggestions" or "To back myself and not criticize myself"
 - __Commit to Focus:__
     - Assess your focus
     - Eliminate distractions